swilgosz/hanamimastery/data/stray/hanami-architecture-explained.md

 First of all, let's clarify the term *software architecture*. **Martin flower** already wrote [a dozen of posts about it](https://martinfowler.com/architecture/), but in general, the architecture isn't really about **MVC**, **Service objects**, used **ORM** or things like that. **MVC is not architecture** - let's start with that, so we'll be able to more easily go into the core of the question.

-> Note: If you looking for a detailed explanation of how repositories, relationships, and models map to Rails Models, or why View in Hanami is a ruby object, then **subscribe to the Newsletter ** as you need to wait for the next episodes.
+> Note: If you're looking for a detailed explanation of how repositories, relationships, and models map to Rails Models, or why View in Hanami is a ruby object, then **subscribe to the Newsletter ** as you need to wait for the next episodes.

 I'm pointing at this, because people asking me about *Hanami architecture*, **do not ask about what they want to get an answer for**.
-They ask me specifically about Hanami's building blocks differ from Rails MVC and why there are so many of them.
+They ask me specifically about "*how Hanami's building blocks differ from Rails MVC*" and why there are so many of them.
 But, as they use words: "hanami architecture", **let's explain that first.**

-Some examples of software architecture:
+#### Some examples of software architecture:

 - Monolith
 - Microservice Architecture